Young Engineers Bricks Challenge Enrichment Program

 ONE : Click on the picture below to see the respective class schedule and fill up the form

-Students will be using our Young Engineers exclusive LEGO kits & Blocks for this workshop.
+Students will be using our Young Engineers exclusive LEGO kits & Blocks for their lessons.
 (Disclaimer: Not to be brought home)

 Enter your text here...